CommE2E/comm/docs/dev_environment.md

 ## MySQL

-For now we’re using MySQL 5.7 as the primary server-side database.
+For now we’re using MySQL 5.7 as the primary keyserver-side database.
 Hopefully we’ll change this soon, but for now, install MySQL 5.7 using Homebrew.

 ```
 brew install mysql@5.7; brew upgrade mysql@5.7